gitpeut/SnowRadio/README.md

                     // and gracefully adapted from the Web Radio of Blotfi
 #define SHOWMETA    // show meta data ( artist/track info in variable meta.metadata ) in the default
                     // place under the station name.</pre>
+#define METASPRITE 1// use a sprite to display metadata and scroll the sprite if text is too long
+                    // in some configurations this has been seen to cause garbage on the screen for unknown reasons.
 </pre>
 <h2>sundry</h2>